DC preps for 'Day Without Immigrants,' but Hill takes little notice

 - The impact may be felt if policymakers try to eat at hot spots around town Thursday

-Washington (CNN)Washington, DC, restaurants and schools are preparing for a "Day Without Immigrants" protest Thursday, but so far, policymakers who live in the nation's capital haven't taken much notice.
+Washington (CNN)Washington, DC, restaurants and schools were prepared for a "Day Without Immigrants" protest Thursday, but so far, policymakers who live in the nation's capital haven't taken much notice.

+They might around lunchtime, however.
+The Architect of the Capitol, which manages much of the support staff on the Hill and contracts with food services said Thursday there would be a modified schedule, and three dining options on the Hill were closed due to the demonstration.

-Immigrants and supporters are planning to strike Thursday in a protest loosely organized by social media and word of mouth.
+Immigrants and supporters were planning to strike Thursday in a protest loosely organized by social media and word of mouth.
 The goal is to demonstrate the importance of immigrants to society, as the Trump administration continues to pursue hard-line enforcement policies that advocates fear will disrupt communities and the economy.

 Restaurants in the DC area were planning to operate with short staff, offer menus in solidarity with striking immigrants and in some cases, close altogether.
+The actions are taking place around the country.

 Celebrity chef José Andrés, who is locked in a lawsuit with President Donald Trump for pulling his restaurant from the Trump hotel project in Washington over Trump's anti-undocumented immigrant rhetoric, announced he would close most of his restaurants Thursday as part of the protest.